 3) Will I still look like “me” after surgery?
-Many of Dr. Lopez’s patients report that when they return to their normal life, their friends comment, “You look great.
+Many of Dr. Lopez and Dr. Perro’s patients report that when they return to their normal life, their friends comment, “You look great.
 Are you getting more sleep?”, “Did you change your hairstyle” or “You look less stressed and tired”.
-Dr. Lopez will not change the way you look, just enhance it.
+Dr. Lopez and Dr. Perro will not change the way you look, just enhance it.
 Ultimately the preoperative degree of protrusion of the ears will determine how much of a change occurs.

 4) How long does my surgery take?
 The length of surgery depends on several factors including the complexity of each person’s ears.
 In general the surgery takes one to two hours.
 Revision otoplasty can take a little longer because of corrections that need to be made as a result of the initial surgery.

 5) How much pain will I experience?
 Fortunately, most procedures on the face cause mild discomfort.
-However, Dr. Lopez does provide all patients with prescriptions for pain medication.
+However, we provide all patients with prescriptions for pain medication.
 Most patients may use the prescription medication for one to two days after surgery and then switch to Extra Strength Tylenol.

 6) Will I be awake during surgery?
 You will have the choice to have general anesthesia or IV sedation (medicine administered through an IV) and a local anesthetic (numbing medication administered in the operating room).
 In both situations, patients are asleep during surgery.
 Patients do not hear or feel anything and are comfortable during the operation.
 Patients wake up very soon after the surgery is completed.

 7) Do I go home after the surgery?
 Yes, most facelifts are done on an outpatient basis.
 Because you will go home after receiving sedation, you will need to make arrangements for a responsible adult to drive you home, to stay with you overnight and to drive you to our office for your first postoperative appointment.
 Your first appointment is usually the day after surgery.
 Patients having surgery must stay in the immediate San Antonio area overnight.